WebEngineering-Univaq/Java_Example_Servlet_Sessions/README.md

 #  Java_Example_Servlet_Sessions
 >  Basic session management with Java servlets

-This example shows how the basics of HTTML session management in a Java servlet (HTTPSession class).
+This example shows how the basics of HTTP session management in a Java servlet (HTTPSession class).

 ## Usage